buddypress/buddypress/docs/developer/execution-contexts/rest-api/components.md

 # Components REST API routes

 BuddyPress chose a modular approach using components to organize its features.
-Two components are loaded by default (eg: BuddyPress Core and Community Members) while the majority are optionals.
+Two components are loaded by default (eg: BuddyPress Core and Community Members) while the majority are optional.
 BuddyPress comes with 8 built-in optional components (Account Settings, Activity Streams, Extended Profiles, Friend connections, Notifications, Private messaging, User groups and Site Tracking).

 > [!IMPORTANT]
-> Note: It’s important to note there can be more optional components regarding the BuddyPress plugins installed on the website : these plugins can use the BP Component API to incorpore the lists of active or inactive BuddyPress components.
+> It’s important to note there can be more than one optional component from BuddyPress plugins installed on the website: these plugins can use the BuddyPress Component API to incorporate the lists of active or inactive components.

 ## Schema